pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 #### PHP config

-To use a different PHP 8 version the following [Dockerfile](docker/nginx-php/docker/Dockerfile) arguments and variable must be modified:
+To use a different PHP 8 version the following [Dockerfile](docker/nginx-php/docker/Dockerfile) arguments and variable has to be modified:
 ```Dockerfile
 ARG PHP_VERSION=8.3
 ARG PHP_ALPINE=83